jaidevd/pysemantic/docs/schema_ref.rst

 * ``maximum``: Maximum value allowed in a column if the column holds numerical data.
 By default, the maximum is np.inf.
 Any value greater than this one is dropped.
 * ``regex``: A regular expression that each element of the column must match, if the column holds text data.
 Any element of the column not matching this regex is dropped.
 * ``na_values``: A list of values that are considered as NAs by the pandas parsers.
+* ``postprocessors``: A list of callables that called one by one on the columns.
+Any python function that accepts a series, and returns a series can be a postprocessor.

 Here is a more extensive example of the usage of this schema.